 - Then you should download and install Cloudberry Drive and mount an S3 bucket that is set up on the same region as the VPC endpoint.

 Now let’s get started.

 - Setup the VPC network in VPC console.
-If you are not familiar with the settings, please, follow our guidelines.

 - Now go to your EC2 instance and install Cloudberry Drive.
 Then find the product icon in the tray area, right-click and choose Options.